olliethomas/other-website/README.md

 # This is a static website that we will be able to "post" to with github.
 test the website here http://sussex-progsoc.github.io/other-website/

+The only changes that will be reflected in the website will be on the gh-pages branch.

 This website uses Jekyll.
 Look it up!
 It's cool.
 ## Intro